Rules for making a high school (Division C) Science Olympiad

 to run the events for us.
 We all must take on an event to make the regions

-- If you combine two teams for state, you CAN NOT bring an apparatus built
+- If you have multiple teams at region and your varsity team advances to state, you may combine two or teams for state, BUT you CAN NOT bring an apparatus built

 by a student who was cut from your state team.
 Example: A student on your

-"B" team builds an exceptional elevated bridge at regions and wins first
+"JV" team builds an exceptional bridge at regions and wins first

 place at regions.
-Your "B" team does not advance to state.
+Your "JV" team does not advance to state.
 After determining

 your state team, this